hartmaj2/pacman-winforms/README.md

 # Class overview
 The program is composed of two main files.
 The first one is `Form1.cs` and the second one is `Game.cs`.
 The former is a necessary file used by Windows Forms to create the form.
 The second one takes care of all the internal game logic.

+The classes used in the program are:
+- InputManager
+- GameManager
+- GameObject
+- MovableGameObject
+- Blank
+- Wall
+- Hero
+- Pellet
+- Ghost
+- Map
+- Painter

 # Input data

 ## Map